david-obrien/styleguide/_docs/Content/17-bullet-points.html.md

 *	you do not put a semicolon at the end of a bullet
 *	there is no full stop after the last bullet point

 Bullets should normally form a complete sentence following from the lead text.

-But it’s sometimes necessary to add a short phrase to clarify whether all or some of the points apply.
-For example, ‘You can only register a pension scheme that is (one of the following):’
-The number and type of examples in a list may lead the user to believe the list is exhaustive.
-This can be dealt with by:
-*	checking if there are other conditions (or if the list is actually complete)
-*	listing the conditions which apply to the most users and removing the rest
-*	consider broader terms in the list which capture more scenarios (and could make the list exhaustive)
-*	creating a journey to specialist content to cover the remaining conditions
+Always make it clear whether the bullet list is exhaustive and how many points apply to the user.
+For example 'To join, you'll need to meet all of the following criteria', 'To join, you'll need to meet at least one of the following criteria'.